Kalsubai

 Kalsubai (कळसूबाई शिखर) is a mountain in the Western Ghats, located in the Indian state of Maharashtra.
-Its summit, situated at an elevation of 1646 m, is the highest point in Maharashtra.
+Kalsubai is the highest peak in Maharashtra and is located in Ahilyanagar district in Akole Taluka.
+Its summit, situated at an elevation of 1646 m, is the highest point in Maharashtra and hence it is known as the "Everest of Maharashtra".

 The mountain range lies within the Kalsubai-Harishchandragad Wildlife Sanctuary.
-It is visited throughout the year by avid trekkers, Kalsubai temple devotees and wildlife enthusiasts alike.
-It is named after one of the three sisters Kalsubai, Ratnabai and Katrabai.
-The other peak Ratangad is named after Ratnabai.
+It is visited throughout the year by avid trekkers, Kalsubai temple devotees and wildlife enthusiasts.
+It is named after one of the three tribal sisters Kalsubai, Ratnabai and Katrabai.
+The other peak, Ratangad, is named after Ratnabai.

 Geology

 The mountain range was formed by the same geological events that gave birth to the Western Ghats.
 Resting on the Deccan Plateau, a large igneous province, it consists of solidified flood basalt dating back to the Cenozoic era.

 Geography and topography

-The peak along with the adjoining hills spans along a downward-slanting east to the west axis eventually merging with the formidable escarpment of the Western Ghats at almost right angles.
-Along its length, they form a natural boundary demarcating the Igatpuri Taluka, Nashik district at its north from the Akole Taluka, Ahmednagar district at its south.
+The peak along with the adjoining hills spans alona downward-slanting east to the west axis eventually merging with the formidable escarpment of the Western Ghats at almost right angles.
+Along its length, they form a natural boundary demarcating the Igatpuri Taluka, Nashik district at its north from the Akole taluka, Ahmednagar district at its south.
 The mountain itself lies on the Deccan Plateau, with its base at an elevation of 587 m above mean sea level.

 The mountain along with adjoining hills forms an enormous catchment area for the Arthur Lake which it overlooks.